 As the name suggests, no water is used in the toilets and also no peeing.
 Instead, use toilet paper moistened with water to clean yourself.

 Do not use wet wipes.
 They are a strict no-no because they are not biodegradable at this altitude and temperature.
 Even if they claim so, they stay behind for years leeching harmful chemicals into the soil.

-So keeping them clean is priority.
-Wash your utensils, brush your teeth or pee at least 200 metres away from water sources like lakes and streams to avoid contamination.
+So keeping them clean is a priority.
+Wash your utensils, brush your teeth or pee at least 200 meters away from water sources like lakes and streams to avoid contamination.

 5. Avoid eating packaged food at dhabas

 Plastic wrappers left behind from any packaged food that you consume at dhabas are later burnt by the dhaba owners.
-Instead, opt for something freshly prepared, like paranthas or omelettes.
+Instead, opt for something freshly prepared, like paranthas or omelets.

 6. Don’t bring packaged food